-Funding Opportunity Title: Community Approaches to Prevention (CAP) Funding Opportunity Number: RM0 CAP072123 Opportunity Category: Competitive DBH Branch/Division Unit: SUD Prevention Branch DBH Administrative Unit Child, Adolescent & Family Services Program Contacts: Yasir Shah, Grants Specialist (202) 727-8601, yasir.shah@dc.gov Bruce Points, Community Engagement Manager (202) 727-5577, bruce.points@dc.gov Program Description: The purpose of the Community Approaches to Prevention (CAP) grant is to identify, select, and implement appropriate evidence-based interventions and environmental strategies for youth at greater risk for engaging in substance use.
-Eligible Applicants: Non-profit or community-based organizations with an established physical presence (office location, program activities, etc.) in the District of Columbia within wards 1 through 8.
-Anticipated Number of Awards: Up to eight (8) awards.
+Funding Opportunity Title: Community Approaches to Prevention for Ward 3 and Ward 4 (CAP) Funding Opportunity Number: RM0 CAP122223 Opportunity Category: Competitive DBH Branch/Division Unit: SUD Prevention Branch DBH Administrative Unit Child, Adolescent & Family Services Program Contacts: Yasir Shah, Grants Specialist (202) 727-8601, yasir.shah@dc.gov Bruce Points, Community Engagement Manager (202) 727-5577, bruce.points@dc.gov Program Description: The purpose of the Community Approaches to Prevention (CAP) grant is to identify, select, and implement appropriate evidence-based interventions and environmental strategies for youth in Ward 3 and Ward 4 who are at greater risk for engaging in substance use.
+Eligible Applicants: Non-profit or community-based organizations who have either their own established physical presence (office location, program activities, etc.) or a close partnership with an organization with an established physical presence (office location, program activities, etc) in either Ward 3 or in Ward 4.
+Non-profit or community-based organizations who applied and were or were not awarded funds under the previous CAP competition (RFA RMOCAP072123) and can demonstrate a close partnership with an organization with an established physical presence (office location, program activities, etc) in either Ward 3 or in Ward 4.
+Anticipated Number of Awards: Up to two (2) awards.
 An organization can submit up to two applications.
-MusJut be separate applications, for separate wards.
-Anticipated Amount Available: \$800,000 Floor Award Amount: N/A Ceiling Award Amount: Up to \$100,000 per grant
+Must be separate applications, for separate wards.
+Anticipated Amount Available: \$200,000 Floor Award Amount: N/A Ceiling Award Amount: Up to \$100,000 per grant